 👋 Hi, I'm Stanley!
-I'm a software development engineer at AWS and an avid contributor to open source.
+I'm a software engineer at Snap and an avid contributor to open source.

 Like $GME, Github1s is a project that seemingly blew up overnight (literally).
 Developed by @conwnet, this project aims to be an extremely fast way to load up any Github project in "one second" with the same feel as if you opened it up locally on VSCode.